sharathsg27/kodo-ui/README.md

 ## Running unit tests

-Run `ng test:unit` to execute the unit tests via [Karma](https://karma-runner.github.io) for the components used across the app
+Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io) for the components used across the app

 ## npm scripts